This great book covers a variety of topics in the space between the code being built and the user interacting with it.

-One firm even have a need for a person to help them select the cheese for their monthly cheese fest to go along with their at-the-desk Gin Trolley and Beer Tap (for when a Beer Fridge just isn't enough).
+One firm even have a need for a person to help them select the cheese for their monthly cheese fest to go along with their monthly at-the-desk Gin Trolley and Beer Tap (for when a Beer Fridge just isn't enough).

 So far so exciting and so merry.

 At the risk of sounding like a Scrooge, what is the impact on productivity on such enticing diversions?

 There are extensively documented productivity gains provided by giving knowledge workers space, quiet, and privacy.
 The classic software management book Peopleware documents these productivity benefits extensively."

 Like MonkeyUser Joel discusses the challenge of getting into "the zone" which is hard if the need to generate a buzz and excitement in the workplace turns it into something approximating a youth club.
 While no one wants to end up that the other end of the spectrum, a workplace resembling a North Korean labour camp, there is a balance to be made.